-Since then, a lot has changed, and mixing drinks has turned into a beautiful craft.
-So, here's the list of today's best Rum Cocktails to make at home.
+So, here's the list of the best Rum Cocktails to make at home.

 The Mojito is one of the most famous and most ordered Rum Cocktails of the present.
 The recipe includes White Rum, lime juice, cane sugar, and mint, and the result is a real crowd pleaser.